Harold Byron Hannum

 Does the music seem appropriate to the atmosphere of the church and does it promote the worship mode?
 5

-This reasoned approach to dealing with
+This reasoned approach to

-I took from him at
+in hymnology that I took from him at

 Hannum wrote three books on music and worship, drawing on his many years of experience as a thoughtful church musician and music teacher and administrator.
 Because the books deal with those larger issues, they are timeless, allowing his voice to continue beyond the end of his life as a quiet, but effective force in the ongoing discussion about music in worship and life.